see-mike-out/erie-documentation/docs/how-to-use/player.md

 This resumes playing the sonification from where it was stopped.
 If it was paused at `i`-th queue element, it starts playing from the `i`-th element.

+### `AudioQueue.playAt`

+This gives the index of the sub-sequence that is currently being played.

 ## Player Events

 As a player executes each queue element, it fires the following events